Inspiring Global Social Change:

 Honoring the Past, Shaping the Future

 We take our inspiration from the work and legacy of the great 19th Century social reformer Antony Ashley Cooper, the 7th Earl of Shaftesbury.

 Shaped by his faith and values, he and many others like him brought significant transformation in the context of the Industrial Revolution, rising globalisation and demographic and climate change shifts.
 As an individual, he influenced millions of lives, both during his lifetime and after his death.

 Today we seek to honour his legacy of social reform.
 Where he saw the injustices of child labour and inhumane psychiatric institutions, he introduced and scaled systemic changes to society.
-So too, for the last 10 years, we have been highlighting injustices and offering scalable solutions to the issues of the 21st Century.
+For a decade, The Shaftesbury Partnership has spotlighted modern injustices and provided scalable solutions.

 Who we are

 Nat Wei is a graduate from Jesus College, Oxford.
-He is a social entrepreneur with an avid interest in social reform and was founder, The Shaftesbury Partnership; founding member, Teach First; and founder, Maker Life.
+He is a social entrepreneur with an avid interest in social reform and is the founder of The Shaftesbury Partnership.
+He was also a founding member of Teach First and founder of Maker Life.
 He is a former fellow of the Young Foundation and was a World Economic Forum Young Global Leader.